Lady in Danger (play): Response

-Reviews were not strong and it closed after twelve performances.
+Reviews were not strong and the play closed after twelve performances.

-The Cincinnati Enquirer said "there is not the tiniest suspicion of comedy throughout and the only mystery about the entire sorry affair is how in the name of things theatrical it was produced in the first place."
-Walter Winchell said "it had better have stayed down under."
+The Cincinnati Enquirer wrote "there is not the tiniest suspicion of comedy throughout and the only mystery about the entire sorry affair is how in the name of things theatrical it was produced in the first place."
+Walter Winchell declared the play "had better have stayed down under."
 The Daily News called it "a tepid chiller."